Vincenzo Aloi: Prosecution and Imprisonment

-In 1972, after giving his men permission to kill Joey Gallo in a Manhattan restaurant, Yacovelli fled New York out of fear of reprisals from the Gallo crew.
-Later in 1973, Aloi definitely became acting boss because Persico had been sentenced to 10 years in federal prison on hijacking charges.

 On June 26, 1973, Aloi was convicted of perjury in state court.
-Prosecutors had charged that Aloi lied to a grand jury when he claimed to have not visited a Colombo family safe house in Nyack, New York, before the murder of Joe Gallo.
-He was later sentenced to seven years in state prison.
-However, after numerous court appeals, Aloi's perjury conviction was overturned in federal court.
+Prosecutors had charged that Aloi lied to a grand jury when he claimed to have not visited a Colombo family safe house in Nyack, New York before the murder of Joe Gallo.
+He was later sentenced to two and one-third to seven years in state prison.

-On December 22, 1973, Aloi was convicted for stock fraud involving an automobile leasing company.
-On February 5, 1974, Aloi was sentenced to nine years in federal prison.
-Aloi was incarcerated at the Allenwood Federal Penitentiary in Pennsylvania.
+While Aloi was appealing his state court perjury conviction he was also serving a prison sentence on federal charges for stock fraud involving an automobile leasing company.
+After being convicted on those federal charges later in 1973 Aloi was sentenced to nine years in Allenwood Federal Penitentiary in 1974.
 Now that Aloi was also in prison, Persico demoted him from acting boss back to capo.

-Senior family member
+After numerous state court appeals and habeas corpus proceedings, a federal district court set aside Aloi's perjury conviction on a writ of habeas corpus.
+The Second Circuit Court of Appeals first affirmed the District Court's decision in 1979, then reversed it in 1980, after the Supreme Court remanded Aloi's case to it for reconideration.

-In the early 1980s, Aloi was paroled from prison, returning to his crew in the Brooklyn faction of the Colombo crime family.
+While Aloi's challenge to his state court conviction was proceeding, his federal sentence for fraud was commuted in 1979 to time served.
+In 1985 Aloi was released from prison, returning to his crew in the Brooklyn faction of the Colombo crime family.

+Later years

 In 1991, Aloi sided with Colombo underboss Victor Orena in his bloody rebellion against the imprisoned Persico.
-However, there is no evidence that Aloi had a direct role in the conflict, and Persico allowed him to remain as caporegime when the Third Colombo War ended in 1993.
-Later in the decade, Persico appointed Aloi and his brother Benedetto as acting consiglieres.
+There is no evidence, however, that Aloi had a direct role in the conflict, and Persico allowed him to remain as caporegime when the Third Colombo War ended in 1993.
+Later in the decade, Persico appointed Aloi and his brother Benedetto as acting consiglieri.

 During the mid-1990s, Gambino crime family capo Nicholas "Little Nick" Corozzo became involved in a dispute over the DeCavalcante crime family of New Jersey inducting Manhattan residents.
 A meeting was called to resolve the problem and Aloi attended it as the Colombo representative.
 It was decided in the meeting that the DeCavalcante crime family could no longer induct associates outside of New Jersey and South Philadelphia.

-As of December 2008, Vincenzo Aloi was residing in Florida and is today assumed to be in retirement.
+Death

+Aloi retired to Florida in 2008.
+He died on July 14, 2025, aged 91.